NOTE: ORIGINALLY PUBLISHED IN 2010

 1. Legal music sounds better.

-Formats like CD’s and licensed digital downloads, like those bought from iTunes or Amazon, store more data and give music and richer, more high- quality sound.
+Formats like CD’s and licensed digital downloads store more data and give music and richer, more high- quality sound.
 Fast, ready- to- download formats like .AAC, .WAV and .MP3 strip an audio track of much of its data so the file can be transported quickly and frequently.
 It can reduce a well- mixed track to something that sounds like it came off AM radio.
 I like my music to sound good.

 DISCLAIMER: I am aware that torrented music files (like free lossless audio codec (FLAC) files) can be HUGE and awesome- sounding.
 They make my computer hurt.
 Wah.